Capture method — Longline

 Criterion score: 0.5 info

-A management plan is under development and is currently being evaluated.
 Presently the Total Allowable Catch (TAC) only applies to catches in EU waters.
 Part of the Rockall area is in international waters where non-EU vessels are not subject to TAC restrictions, allowing for an unregulated fishery in these waters.
 An area in these or North East Atlantic Fisheries Commission (NEAFC) waters around Rockall has been closed to fishing since 2001, and in 2002 part of the EU area was closed to trawling, both closures to protect young haddock.
 In 2007 further closures to mobile and static gears have been implemented to protect cold water corals.
 A discard ban has been in place in the NEAFC regulatory area since 2009.
 ICES advises further management measures should be introduced to reduce discarding of small haddock.
-Discard rates have improved substantially between those reported by weight for 2013 (58%) and those reported for 2015 (19%) and 2016 (10%).
+Discard rates have improved substantially between those reported by weight for 2013 (58%) and those reported for 2015 (19%), 2016 (10%) and 2017 (8%).